 There is a pronounced wet season from December to March, with a dry season from July to November.
-Average annual rainfall varies greatly with geographic location, being 178 inches at Decral (midway between Cairns and Innisfail) but only 34 inches at Cashmere (120 miles south-west of Innisfail).
+Average annual rainfall varies greatly with geographic location, being 178 inches at Deeral (midway between Cairns and Innisfail), but only 34 inches at Cashmere (120 miles south-west of Innisfail).

 In 1935, a small hydro-electric power station was placed in service at Barron Falls, ten miles north-west of Cairns.
 The station comprises three 2,000 h.p. turbines, each driving a 1,320 kW generator, and with a hydraulic head of 410 feet.
-An output of 33 million kWh was attained during 1959-60, the station operating essentially as a run-of-river station without any significant water storage capacity being available.
+An output of 34 million kWh was attained during 1960-61, the station operating essentially as a run-of-river station, without any significant water storage capacity being available.
 Power is fed at 22 kV into the main network at Mareeba and Cairns.

 The hydro-electric power scheme at Tully Falls was commissioned in September, 1957, with an initial plant installation of 36,000 kW.
-Work has now been completed on the installation of a further two 18,000 kW sets, making a total installation of 72,000 kW.
-An output of 196 million kWh was obtained from this station during 1959-60.
-Water controlled by Koombooloomba Dam on the upper Tully River is diverted, a short distance above Tully Falls, through a tunnel and steel penstocks to an underground power station in the gorge at the foot of the Falls operating with Pelton driven generators under a head of 1,485 feet.
+Work was completed during 1958-59 on the installation of a further two 18,000 kW sets, making a total installation of 72,000 kW.
+An output of 241 million kWh was obtained from this station during 1960-61.
 Power is transmitted to the load centres at Cairns and Innisfail by means of 132 kV transmission lines.
 Future automatic power plants upstream and downstream from Tully Falls consisting of two 7,500 kW sets under 405 feet head and one 5,400 kW set under 230 feet head are under consideration.
 The combined peak load for the three plants would then be 69,000 kW.
-Interconnexion of the Tully Scheme with the Townsville area, which is also being served by a thermal station, was completed in February, 1958, by the provision of a 160 miles double circuit 132 kV transmission line.
-On present estimates, power from the completed Tully Scheme will be sufficient to supply the interconnected area until 1963 when additional power will be required.
+Interconnexion of the Tully Scheme with the Townsville area, which is also being served by a thermal station, was completed in February, 1958, by the provision of a 160 mile double circuit 132 kV transmission line.
+On present estimates, power from the completed Tully Scheme will be sufficient to supply the interconnected area until 1963, when additional power will be required.

-The construction of a new peak load power station at Barron Falls to provide a firm (dry year) output of 60,000 kW at 25 per cent. load factor (i.e. firm output of 131 million kWh per annum) has been authorized by the Queensland Government.
-Orders have been placed for the major items of plant and construction of the scheme has commenced.
+A new peak load power station is under construction at Barron Falls to provide a firm (dry year) output of 60,000 kW at 25 per cent. load factor (i.e. firm output of 131 million kWh per annum).
 This scheme will ensure an adequate supply of power to the Cairns and Townsville areas until 1967.
 The completed scheme will provide for an underground power station below the Barron Falls containing two 30,000 kW Francis turbines, operating under a head of 920 feet.
-Water will be carried from a pond above the Falls by horizontal tunnel and pressure tunnel to the power house.
-The existing weir will be raised by 8 to 16 feet for this purpose.
-An earth and rock fill dam will be built on Flaggy Creek, a tributary of the Barron, to provide Falls Dam will be used.